-Ultrasound, Students must wear the appropriate color scrubs and name tags while in class, or whenever the student is at the school studying or practicing skills.
-Students in all programs can wear either the scrubs that was included in their tuition or other colored scrubs.
+All Students must wear the appropriate color scrubs and name tags while in class, or whenever the student is at the school studying or practicing skills.
+Students in all programs will be assigned the appropriate colored scrubs for their programs to be purchased by the student by the first day of class.
 Closed-toe shoes must be worn at all times.
 Repeated violations of the dress code may lead to probation and/or dismissal.